okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 It is generally accepted practice to store a user identifier in the form of a sub-claim.
 When a JWT is signed, it's referred to as a JWS.
 When it's encrypted, it's referred to as a JWE.

 **Statelessness** is one of the big benefits of JWTs.
 The server does not need to store any session data.
 It can all be stored in the token and is passed back and forth between the app and the server.
-This may seem like a strange game of e-frisbee, but this model scales really well (so long as the session state is relatively small, which is should be, really).
+This may seem like a strange game of e-frisbee, but this model scales really well (so long as the session state is relatively small, which it should be, really).
 It's far faster and more performant to decode the sessions state from the JWT than it is to have to hit the database on every request just to retrieve some basic user state information from session storage.

 ## Use Java to Create and Verify JWTs